-The travel expenses will have to be included as part of the fee.
+Travel expenses should be included as part of the Contractor's fee.
 No receipts are required and should not be retained by the Department.
-The total amount paid to the IC will be reported on a 1099 at the end of the calendar year if the total amount paid during the year is at least $600.
+The total amount paid to the Contractor will be reported on a 1099 at the end of the calendar year if the total amount paid during the year is at least $600.

-No, the IC will be responsible for making travel arrangements.
+No, the Contractor will be responsible for making travel arrangements.

-The IC should send the completed agreement back to the Department requesting the contract to be filled out.
-The Department will then send the agreement and all other items on the checklist together as one package to the Finance Office.
+The Contractor should send the completed agreement back to the Department requesting the contract.
+The Department will send the completed agreement and all other items on the checklist as one package to the Office of Finance.

 Typically, a Stetson University Contractor Agreement will still be needed and will be considered as the primary agreement (please choose the agreement that best fits the Contractor's services and event scenarios).

 If needed, the Contractor's agreement/special terms will be included at the end of the Contractor Agreement as an addendum (i.e., additional terms to be included).